-The Expression Transformation in Informatica is a passive transformation which is used to perform non-aggregate calculations on the source data.
-It means, you can use this transformation to perform calculations on single row for example, trimming the extra spaces, data conversions, string manipulations etc. Following are the some of the operations achieved by the expression transformation in information:
+The Expression Transformation in Informatica is a passive transformation that is used to perform non-aggregate calculations on the source data.
+It means you can use this Informatica Expression transformation to perform calculations on a single row.
+For example, you are trimming the extra spaces, data conversions, string manipulations, etc.

-- Using this transformation, we can test the data before passing it to another transformation or target table using conditional statements IIF
+- Using this expression transformation in Informatica, we can test the data before passing it to another transformation or target table using conditional statements IIF

 - Data Manipulation: We can manipulate the data using built-in functions.
-For example, String Concatenation, Trimming the extra spaces using LTRIM and RTRIM and Rounding the values etc.
+For example, String Concatenation, Trimming the extra spaces using LTRIM and RTRIM, Rounding the values, etc.

-- Data Conversion: Converting the existing data to required form using TO_DATE, TO_DECIMAL etc.
+- Data Conversion: Converting the existing data to a required form using TO_DATE, TO_DECIMAL, etc.

-In this article we are going to explain the steps involved in configuring the Expression Transformation in Informatica to store the Audit information with example.
-For this example, we are going to use the below show data
+This example explains the steps to configure the Expression Transformation in Informatica to store the Audit information.
+For this example, we are going to use the below show data.

-In real-time this audit information will be very helpful to check the session time, Mapping Name, Workflow Name, Session Name, Integration Service Name, Repository Service Name, Repository User Name, Source Table Name, Session Start Time and System Date.
+In real-time, this audit information will be very helpful in checking the session time, Mapping Name, Workflow Name, Session Name, Integration Service Name, Repository Service Name, Repository User Name, Source Table Name, Session Start Time, and System Date.

 Configure Expression Transformation in Informatica